-1.3 Load Data.
+C-1.1 Load Data.

 Before specific electric power sources and distribution systems can be considered, realistic preliminary load data must be compiled.
 The expected electric power demand on intermediate substations, and on the main electric power supply, shall be calculated from the connected load by applying appropriate factors.
 Determine these factors by load analysis and by combining loads progressively.
 To combine the loads, start at the ends of the smallest feeders and work back to the electric power source.
-Because all loads must be on a common kilowatt (kW) or kilovolt-ampere (kVA) basis, it is necessary to convert motor horsepower ratings to input kilowatts or kilovoltamperes before combining them with other loads already expressed in those terms.
+Because all loads must be on a common kilowatt (kW) or kilovolt-ampere (kVA) basis, it is necessary to convert motor horsepower ratings to input kilowatts or kilovolt-amperes before combining them with other loads already expressed in those terms.
 Preliminary electric power load estimates can be made by using the approximate value of one kilovolt-ampere of input per horsepower (hp) at full load.
-Preliminary estimates of lighting loads may be made by assuming watts per ft (m) of building area.
+Preliminary estimates of lighting loads may be made by assuming watts per ft2 (m2) of building area.

+C-1.2 Load Analysis.

-1.4 Load Analysis.
-To determine appropriate load estimating factors, using the tables and factors in the manual as guides analyze the characteristics of each load.
+To determine appropriate load estimating factors, using the tables and factors below as guides analyze the characteristics of each load.
 Consider items such as environmental conditions of weather, geographical location, and working hours, as the situation dictates.
-Notice that when the load densities in w/ft (m) are used only in preliminary estimates, the demand and load factors will be used in the final designs.
+Notice that when the load densities in w/ft2 (m2) are used only in preliminary estimates, the demand and load factors will be used in the final designs.

+C-1.3 Terminology.

-1.5 Terminology.
-Five terms are essential to the analysis of load characteristics: demand factor, coincidence factor, diversity factor, and maximum demand.
-These terms are defined in paragraphs 1.5.1 through 1.5.4.
+Five terms are essential to the analysis of load characteristics: demand factor, coincidence factor, diversity factor, load factors and maximum demand.
+These terms are defined in paragraphs C-1.3.1 through C-1.3.5.

-1.5.1 Demand Factor.
+C-1.3.1 Demand Factor.

 The demand factor is the ratio of maximum demand of a system to the total connected load of the system or

-Equation: Demand factor = Maximum demand load / Total load connected (1)
+Equation: Demand factor = Maximum demand load / Total load connected

-1.5.2 Coincidence Factor.
+C-1.3.2 Coincidence Factor.

 The coincidence factor is the ratio of the maximum demand of a system, or part under consideration, to the sum of the individual maximum demands of the subdivisions or

-Equation: Coincidence factor = Sum of individual maximum demands / Maximum system demand (2)
+Equation: Coincidence factor = Maximum system demand / Sum of individual maximum demands

-1.5.3 Diversity Factor.
+C-1.3.3 Diversity Factor.

 The diversity factor is the reciprocal of the coincidence factor or

-Equation: Diversity factor = Maximum system demand / Sum of individual maximum demands (3)
+Equation: Diversity factor = Sum of individual maximum demands / Maximum system demand

+C-1.3.4 Load factor.

-1.5.3 Load factor.
-The load factor is the ratio of the average load over a designated period of time, usually 1 year, to the maximum load occurring in that period or
+The load factor is the ratio of the average load over a designated period, usually 1 year, to the maximum load occurring in that period or